The Invisible White Rabbit – A Parable in Determination

 The Invisible White Rabbit - A Parable in Determination - Providence Holistic Counseling Services - digging spiritual gold mining

 This is one of my favorite stories.
-The writer, Edward Hays has written many books with stories and parables of the spiritual journey.
-My favorite book of Edward Hays is Twelve and One-Half Keys (a really fun book that can be adapted into bedtime stories for children or adults).
+The writer, Edward Hays, has written many books with stories and parables of the spiritual journey.
+My favorite book by Edward Hays is Twelve and One-Half Keys (a really fun book that can be adapted into bedtime stories for children or adults).
 This is one of two books I often take with me when I travel.
-In case you are curious, the other is The Essential Rumi, Translated by Coleman Barks.
+If you are curious, the other is The Essential Rumi, translated by Coleman Barks.

 The reason this particular story makes so much sense to me is that I relate to both the old man and the young aspirant.
-As a teenager, I eventually stopped asking out girls, because they all said no. I had never received any rewards for my efforts.
-After several years, I stopped trying, since there was no point to continue.
+As a teenager, I eventually stopped asking out girls because they all said no. I had never received any rewards for my efforts.
+After several years, I stopped trying since there was no point in continuing.
 I had not seen “The Rabbit”.
 In this case, “The Rabbit”, was positive experiences with dating.
-The chase became too hard for me on just hope alone.
+The chase became too hard for me on hope alone.
 I lost my determination to continue to ask girls out without “seeing” anything real or worth the risk or effort.
-I was initially trying to date girls based on the experiences of others, but as time went on without my own experiences, my determination waned and I eventually stopped.
+I was initially trying to date girls based on the experiences of others, but as time went on without my own experiences, my determination waned, and I eventually stopped.
 This is similar to the other dogs in the parable above about determination; they lost their willingness to chase something they did not have first-hand experience with its existence.

 The Invisible White Rabbit - A Parable in Determination - Providence Holistic Counseling Services - illusion of separateness tich nhat hanh

-I had some positive experiences with dating women as a young man.
+As a young man, I had some positive experiences dating women.
 I knew it was worth the determination necessary to meet amazing young women because the feeling was incredible.
-I had seen “The Rabbit”, the chase was now real to me.
+I had seen “The Rabbit,” so the chase was now real to me.

-Today, when I hit a low point in my journey, I have reference points of when I have experienced the bliss, ecstasy, joy, freedom, connection and love that I am striving for.
+Today, when I hit a low point in my journey, I have reference points of when I have experienced the bliss, ecstasy, joy, freedom, connection, and love that I am striving for.
 I have seen “The Rabbit”.
-Meaning, what I am chasing, I know exists, it is Real and I have experienced it.
+This means that what I am chasing, I know exists; it is real, and I have experienced it.
 I think it is hard enough to continue to stay motivated and consistent with genuine experiences, let alone without having these experiences.
-This does not make me special or unique, it just means that I have reference points for my pursuit offering me the necessary determination to keep plugging along .
+This does not make me special or unique, it just means that I have reference points for my pursuit offering me the necessary determination to keep plugging along.

 The Invisible White Rabbit - A Parable in Determination - Providence Holistic Counseling Services - your spiritual journey personal guide